Ready for a long-awaited getaway?

 Consider Traveler’s Insurance

-Since we’re still living with some uncertainty, it may be a good idea to consider traveler’s insurance.
+Since there can always be some uncertainty with travel plans, it may be a good idea to consider traveler’s insurance.
 Some credit card companies have a travel insurance option if you book with your card.
 This is often less expensive than going through a third party.

 No One Likes to Think About This, but Have a Plan for Worst Case Scenarios

 - Make copies of any travel documents you’ll use for your trip (passport, driver’s license or rental car information) in case they are lost or stolen.

 - Call your health insurance provider to see what international coverage is available if you are traveling overseas.
 For domestic travel, ask which hospitals or clinics are in network.

 - If you have life insurance and plan to travel overseas, check to see if it covers an international death.